-If an additional bock of system-board memory is not installed, no address reassignment can occur and the system can't be used.
+If an additional block of system-board memory is not installed, no address reassignment can occur and the system can't be used.

 Memory Errors (Type 2 Systems): Some memory errors will cause a blank display screen.
-If the display screen is blank, the only indication of a failure will be the POST error code displayed on the information panel.
+If the display screen is blank, a POST error code can't be displayed.